erasmus-without-paper/ewp-specs-architecture/README.md

 ### EWP Statistics

-Multiple APIs SHOULD implement an endpoint or API which returns multiple different statistics.
+There are some APIs exposing stats endpoints and some separate Stats APIs that return multiple different statistics.
 Specific schemas and types of data to be returned are documented separately for each API.
 Currently, the APIs requiring statistics are:

  * [IIA API][iia-api]